AVEVA/CONNECT-data-services-developer-docs/content/rom/getting-started-rom.md

+---
+uid: GetStartedROM
+---

-Getting started with remote operations monitoring
+Get started with remote operations monitoring
 =================================================

 OSIsoft Cloud Services (OCS) makes it possible to monitor remote assets in real time.
 The immediate access to data about the status of assets gives you the ability to anticipate problems and proactively perform preventative maintenance.